yguitton/training-material/topics/single-cell/tutorials/scatac-batch-correction-snapatac2/tutorial.md

 >
 > > <question-title></question-title>
 > >
 > > 1.
-Where are high-quality cells located in a {TSSe} plot?
+Where are high-quality cells typically located on a {TSSe} plot?
 > > 2.
-Based on these plots, how should the filter be set?
+Based on these plots, how should the filtering threshold be set?
 > >
 > > > <solution-title></solution-title>
 > > >